A-Lamia/Boilerplate-Gulp-Webpack/readme.md

 * [webpack-stream](https://www.npmjs.com/package/webpack-stream)

 ### ___notice:___
-`gulp-util` as been depricated use [source](https://github.com/gulpjs/gulp-util) for more info on replacement libs.
+`gulp-util` has been depricated use [source](https://github.com/gulpjs/gulp-util) for more info on replacement libs.

 `gutil.noop()` can be replaced with the library `through2` code equivalent is `through2.obj()`